Sanjay-KL/Road-accident-analysis/README.md

 Using SQL Functions such as  Joins, Sub-queries, Date functions, Case When statements, Aggregate functions and CTE’s to analyze and derive insights from provided data.

-Queries and Output Results can be found in "Road accident query output" file.
+Queries and Output Results can be found in "Road_accident_analysis_output.docx" file.

 Key insights derived in this Analysis: